EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 to proceed with the algorithm in two phases:

-Get each even numbered participant to compare the highest number they with have lowest number the person on the right has which means odd numbered participants must turn to the people on their right and compare their lowest number with the highest number the person on the right has.
+Get each even numbered participant to compare the highest number they with have lowest number the person on the right has which means that odd numbered participants must turn to the people on their right and compare their lowest number with the highest number the person on the right has.
 If the lower number is higher than the high number then